 - See Affidavit of

-- 2008 Federal Taxes filed by Equation 1
+- 2008 Federal Taxes filed by Encert

 - 2009 Federal Taxes filed by

-- Letter of support from Company's employer at Company.
-Please note: Company is employed in seasonal work for Company and as such was laid off in the winter of 2010 with the change of seasons.
+- Letter of support from Company 's employer at Company.
+Please note: Company and as such was laid off in the winter of 2010 with the change of seasons.

 - Letter of support from lawful permanent resident and brother of Ivan

-- Letter of support from Constant 100, U.S. citizen and former sister-in-law of Constant 100, Constant
+- Letter of support from Constant 100, U.S. citizen and former sister-in-law of Constant 100

 - Copy of U.S. birth certificate of

-- Letter of support from Excercise, U.S. citizen and friend of Excercise, With certified English translation.
+- Letter of support from Example, U.S. citizen and friend of Example, with certified English translation.

 - Copy of U.S. Naturalization certificate of